 For visitation to be permitted in Steps 2 and 3 of reopening (as described in Section 6 of Interim Guidance for Skilled Nursing Facilities During COVID-19), the following requirements are established.

-Screening and additional precautions including social distancing, hand hygiene and universal masking are required for visitors.
+Screening and additional precautions including social distancing, hand hygiene, and universal masking are required for visitors.

-38. DESCRIBE THE SCHEDULE OF VISITATION HOURS AND THE LENGTH OF EACH VISIT
+38. DESCRIBE THE SCHEDULE OF VISITATION HOURS AND THE LENGTH OF EACH VISIT eliminate outside activities on that day.
+Visits would be 20 minutes each to allow time for proper cleaning and disinfecting in between visits.

-Visitation would occur from 1pm-3pm Monday thru Friday.
-One visit would be allowable each hour per time slot.
+Visitation would occur from 10am-12pm and 2pm-3pm Monday through Friday.
+One visit would be allowable per 20 minute time slot.
+If demand for visitiation is higher we would expand hours and